jvs/exemplary/README.md

 ## What if I don't want Exemplary to test an example?

-Put the HTML comment `&lt;!-- skip example --&gt;` on the line above each example that you want Exemplary to ignore.
+Put the HTML comment `<!-- skip example -->` on the line above each example that you want Exemplary to ignore.